-In this edition of Celebrity Travel Addicts, we speak with Mike Corey, the break-dancing marine-biologist-turned-world-adventurer behind Fearless & Far, formerly known as Kick The Grind.
-We chat with Mike about traveling far off the beaten path, the unique and bizarre festivals he visits around the world, his passion for helping others fight their fears, and much more.
+In this edition of Celebrity Travel Addicts, we speak with my good friend Mike Corey, the BBC Travel Show host and break-dancing marine-biologist-turned-world-adventurer behind Fearless & Far, formerly known as Kick The Grind.
+We chat with Mike Corey about traveling far off the beaten path, the BBC travel show, the unique and bizarre festivals he visits around the world, his passion for helping others fight their fears, and much more.
 Check out his favorite destinations around the globe and find out where he’s off to next!

 How did your passion for travel get started?

 I was a curious kid who spent my time finding creatures by rummaging in tide pools, and flipping over rocks.
 When I grew up, I found the biggest rock of them all!

 How many days/weeks are you traveling in any given year?
 What are the types of places you like to visit?

 At this point I’m travelling about 8 months of the year.
 I always try and find adventures that few people have filmed and experienced.
 Exploding hammer festivals, frog poison rituals, abandoned places…

 On your YouTube channel, you often travel far off the beaten path to experience little-known festivals, rituals, and practices that the average viewer might find bizarre or uncomfortable.
 What draws you to them and what is it like to witness them in-person?